parallel installs in nixpkgs

 Sequential packages are unchanged and still do sequential installs.

-You can revert to previous behaviour for your packages by using
+You can revert to previous behavior for your packages by using

 issues upstream.